-There is no standard to determine what constitutes trauma or healthy growth but they have determined why some people experience PTG and some do not.
+There is no standard to determine what constitutes trauma or healthy growth but it has been determined why some people experience PTG and some do not.
 As expected, it was found that people with a moderate aptitude for psychological adjustment were the most likely to show signs of PTG while those with difficulty adapting exhibited less growth.
-However, surprisingly, those who exhibited a high aptitude for psychological adjustment demonstrated the least signs of positive change, perhaps because they already understand that hardship is a part of life and, were already fairly adaptable and, therefore, not that changed by the experience.
+However, surprisingly, those who exhibited a high aptitude for psychological adjustment demonstrated the least signs of positive change perhaps because they already understand that difficulty is integral to life and were already adaptable and not that transformed by the experience.

-The way in which a man accepts his fate and all the suffering it entails, the way in which he takes up his cross, gives him ample opportunity – even under the most difficult circumstances to add a deeper meaning to his life.”
+The way in which a man accepts his fate and all the suffering it entails, the way in which he takes up his cross, gives him ample opportunity – even under the most difficult circumstances to add a deeper meaning to his life.

-While some pain and suffering in life are unavoidable and are part of the human experience, a lot is self induced with our thoughts and can be radically reduced by mindfulness practices and mental health tools.
+While some pain and suffering in life are unavoidable and are part of the human experience, much is self induced with our thoughts and can be radically reduced by mindfulness practices and mental health tools.
 Learning to do this has drastically improved my life.
-To be able to work with the same types of challenges that used to cause me such panic, pain, and suffering has given me a new level of calm, joy, optimism and trust in myself and the universe.
+To be able to work with the same types of challenges that used to cause me panic, pain, and suffering has given me a new level of calm, joy, optimism and trust in myself and the universe.

-It is not that I do not have any troubles anymore – far from it, but they do not traumatize me, hijack my life and steal my peace of mind like they used to.
-After a few minutes, sometimes hours -OK, maybe even days, of the “Oh crud!
-I can’t believe this!” feeling, I take a deep breath, stop struggling, and, eventually, accept what is before me.
+It is not that I do not have any troubles anymore – far from it, but they don’t traumatize me, hijack my life and steal my peace of mind like they used to.
+After a few minutes, sometimes hours -OK, maybe even days, of the “I can’t effing believe this!” feeling, I take a deep breath, stop struggling, and, eventually, accept what is before me.